jayzheng98/jayzheng98.github.io/_notes/MySQL.md

 SELECT points FROM customers WHERE customer_id = 1;
 COMMIT;
 ```
+**4. Deadlock**
-3. If 2 transactions are updating 2 records in a reverse order, it is likely to have "deadlock"
+ - *If 2 transactions are updating 2 records in a reverse order, it is likely to have deadlock*

 ## Chapt.12 Design A Database
 1. ER Diagram